EliseoMedina/Game_floppa/Instructions to play.md

 .Press the space bar to shoot
 .Press the button P to pause
 .Press the directional buttons to move
+.To avoid errors, copy the /imgs folder to C:\Users\Username

 ¡ENJOY THE GAME!